kosmonautdnb/WatcomGL/README.md

 https://www.youtube.com/watch?v=vkUwT9U1GzA
 or directly at:
 https://bisqwit.iki.fi/jutut/kuvat/programming_examples/djgpp_mesa.zip
 attention to the inverted y pixel positions of the screenbuffer.
 And texture coordinate (0,1) accesses lower part of texture.
-OpenGL states (0,1) should be upper part of the texture image.
+OpenGL states (0,1) should be upper part of the (loaded) texture image.

 ## TinyGL
 There is a also the TinyGL project.
 Which seems to do the same.
 I don't know anything about it maybe it's rendering is a lot faster (but they implemented a lot less), however here is the link: